 Brampton Park features in our cheap things to do in Staffordshire post and has been one of our favourte places to visit for years, particularly when the kids were young.

 There is a great adventure play area with loads of classic sturdy equipment for kids 2 to 12 to play on, and a good sized sandpit to get creative in and a water play area too!

 You will also find sensory and rose gardens to explore, plus an aviary and a pond.
 There is a museum in the park plus a little miniature railway which runs on Sundays May to September but only in fine weather and if the weather is poor you can pop to Cheeky Monkeys indoor play area (additional cost).

-Lower Drayton farm is a 750-acre working farm in Staffordshire, and offers a great family day out.
+Amerton farm is a family farm in Staffordshire, and offers a great family day out.

-Outdoor adventures include zipwires, grass toboggans, bouncy pillows, sand and water play. for animal lovers there is a chance to pet-friendly rabbits and Guinea Pigs, and get up close with goats, pigs, cattle and other farmyard favourites.
+Outdoor you will find an outdoor play area, bouncy pillows, ride on cars, and a sand pit.
+For animal lovers there is a chance to pet-friendly rabbits and Guinea Pigs, and get up close with goats, pigs, cattle and other farmyard favourites.

 25. National Memorial Arboretum